BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*Fearless.*]

-[*Weapon Master — Dwalin is a deadly warrior, whether he carries a weapon or not.*]
+[*Weapon Master â€” Dwalin is a deadly warrior, whether he carries a weapon or not.*]

 [![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image35.jpeg)![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image36.jpeg)